 Last night’s U.S. premiere of Mr. Selfridge which aired on PBS, starring Jeremy Piven as Harry G. Selfridge, gave me a little lesson on the history of retail and how shopping became a recreational pastime and not just a necessity, especially among women.
 I also tuned in because it gave me an opportunity to swoon over Jeremy Piven who, let’s face it, I’d watch floss his teeth.

-Another addition by Mr. Selfridge, and something we still see today, was creation a “Bargain Basement” which was targeted at thrifty housewives but had merchandise as carefully displayed as higher end items.
+Another addition by Mr. Selfridge, and something we still see today, was the creation of a “Bargain Basement” which was targeted at thrifty housewives but had merchandise as carefully displayed as higher-end items.
 If you think stores like Target were the first to make cheap chic, think again.

 Looking at the retail landscape as it is today, with much of these revolutionary shopping strategies and “retail theater” created by Mr. Selfridge still in place, despite the fact that many of them have been grossly diluted and are dusty and dated, I can’t help but wonder what Mr. Selfridge would do to change things up, yet again.